didactiklabs/ginx/README.md

 - **Configurable Intervals**: Set the polling frequency for repository checks.
 - **Flexible Logging**: Adjust log levels for better visibility or minimal noise.
 - **Version Display**: Check the current version of the tool.
+- **Git Repo Work Directory Sandboxing**: It is possible to open your IDE as the ginx command and just work there until you close it.
+Each time you run this command, it will instantiate another working directory.

 ## Installation